Promo code SPRING2022 will be automatically applied at checkout!

 • Taking medication if prescribed by your doctor

-Treatment and management of both types of diabetes involves ongoing monitoring of blood sugar levels and lifestyle changes such as a healthy diet and regular physical activity to manage blood sugar levels, prevent complications, and improve overall health.
+Treatment and management of both types of diabetes involves ongoing monitoring of glucose levels and lifestyle changes such as a healthy diet and regular physical activity, to manage glucose levels, prevent complications, and improve overall health.

 A healthy diet may include nutritious foods like non-starchy vegetables, lean proteins, healthy fats, and attention to carbohydrate tolerance.
-Many health professionals also suggest cutting down on saturated fats, added sugars, and refined carbs to help manage blood sugar.
+Many health professionals also suggest cutting down on saturated fats, added sugars, and refined carbs to help manage glucose.

-Regular physical activity is also important for managing blood sugar, so an exercise routine should be discussed and approved by a doctor.
-Weight loss for those who are overweight can also be an important part of type 2 diabetes treatment, as it can result in better control of blood sugar levels.
+Regular physical activity is also important for managing glucose, so an exercise routine should be discussed and approved by a doctor.
+Weight loss for those who are overweight can also be an important part of type 2 diabetes treatment, as it can result in better control of glucose levels.

 Foods to Limit If You Are Prediabetic

-Here are some foods that you may want to limit or avoid to help manage your blood sugar levels:
+Here are some foods that you may want to limit or avoid to help manage your glucose levels:

-• Sugary foods and drinks: These can cause a rapid increase in blood sugar levels.
+• Sugary foods and drinks: These can cause a rapid increase in glucose levels.
 This includes candy, soda, juice, sweetened tea, some alcoholic beverages, and other sweet treats.

-• Refined grains: Think white bread, white rice, and pasta, which can negatively affect blood sugar levels.
-Choose whole grains instead, such as brown rice, quinoa, and steel cut oats.
+• Refined grains: Think white bread, white rice, and pasta, which can negatively affect glucose levels.
+Choose whole grains instead, such as brown rice, quinoa, and steel-cut oats.

 • Fried foods and foods high in saturated and trans fats: These foods can contribute to insulin resistance and should be limited.
 Choose healthy fats, such as those found in nuts, seeds, olive oil, fatty fish, and avocado.